by Jennifer Gardner, Lead Manager - Communications - Engagement and Learning Innovation

 Leaders will increase productivity if they recognize the value of all generations.
 Swora encourages managers to resist buying into stereotypes for any of them.
 For example, companies can recognize the value that more senior staff deliver and introduce reverse mentoring programs to bridge any gaps, rather than assume they cannot keep up.
 Employees will need to adapt as well, demonstrating their value rather than simply performing tasks.

+To learn more listen into our conversation with Carolyn Swora on the Go beyond disruption podcast below.
 If you enjoyed this blog post visit our Human Intelligence series to learn more about the skills of the future workplace.